ubc/wiki-embed/readme.txt

 == Changelog ==
+= 1.4.2 =
+* deploy script didn't quite work trying with a different user

 = 1.4.1 =
 * Bug fix: Prevents the DOMDocument parser from giving PHP Warnings if its given bad HTML from the source page